The Truth About Life Insurance Medical Exams: How to Prepare

 Timeframe Action Item Objective

-72 Hours Prior Eliminate alcohol and heavy red meat Stabilize liver enzymes and cholesterol
+72 Hours Prior Eliminate alcohol and red meat Stabilize liver and cholesterol

-24 Hours Prior Cease all strenuous exercise Avoid false-positive protein/creatinine levels
+24 Hours Prior Cease all strenuous exercise Avoid false-positive protein

-12 Hours Prior Begin strict water-only fasting Normalize blood glucose and triglycerides
+12 Hours Prior Begin water-only fasting Normalize glucose levels

-2 Hours Prior Avoid nicotine and caffeine Keep heart rate and blood pressure low
+2 Hours Prior Avoid nicotine and caffeine Keep BP and heart rate low

-During Exam Ask for a second BP reading if the first is high Account for initial "White Coat" anxiety
+During Exam Ask for a second BP reading Account for initial anxiety

 One of the biggest errors is "over-correcting."
 Don't start a new radical diet three days before the exam; the sudden change in macronutrients can actually cause temporary metabolic fluctuations.
 Another mistake is forgetting to have your ID and physician information ready.
 Fumbling for paperwork increases your heart rate and creates a sense of disorganization that may be noted in the "Technician’s Observations" section of the report.